GraphQL API

 Authentication

-If you are writing scripts that will programmatically connect to the API, you need to create an API key so that your script can securely connect to VRM.
+If you are writing scripts that connect programmatically to the API, you need to create and store API credentials so that your script can securely connect to Veracode.

 API Explorer